964 Pinocchio

-964 Pinocchio (ピノキオ√964, Pinokio√964), released in the United Kingdom as Screams of Blasphemy, is a 1991 Japanese cyberpunk horror film directed by Shozin Fukui.
-It deals with the theme of brain-modified sex slaves as well as mental breakdowns in a hallucinogenic thrill ride.
+964 Pinocchio (ピノキオ√964, Pinokio√964), released in the United Kingdom as Screams of Blasphemy, is a 1991 Japanese cyberpunk-horror film directed by Shozin Fukui.

+It deals with themes such as autonomy, memory, love between outsiders, brain-modified sex-slaves as well as mental breakdowns in a hallucinogenic thrill-ride.

+It is widely considered as one of the best examples of the underground Japanese Cyberpunk genre.

 Plot

-964 Pinocchio is a memory-wiped sex slave cyborg who is thrown out by his owners for failure to maintain an erection.
+964 Pinocchio is a memory-wiped sex-slave cyborg who is disposed of by his owners for failure to maintain an erection.
 It is unclear in what ways he has been modified beyond having no memory and being unable to communicate.

 He is discovered by Himiko, a homeless girl, while wandering aimlessly through the city.
-Himiko has also been memory-wiped, possibly by the same company that produced Pinocchio, but she is fully functional.
+Himiko has also been memory-wiped, possibly by the same company that "produced" Pinocchio, but she is fully functional.
 Himiko spends her days drawing maps of the city, to aid other memory-wiped people.

 Himiko takes Pinocchio home and tries to teach him to speak.
-After much effort he has a breakthrough and finally becomes aware of his situation.
-At this point his body erupts in an inexplicable metamorphosis and it becomes clear that his modifications were much more involved and esoteric than simple memory loss.
-Himiko also begins to transform, though in a much more subtle manner.
+After much effort, he has a breakthrough and finally becomes aware of his situation.
+Himiko and Pinocchio kiss and become physically intimate, triggering something in both of them.
+Pinocchio's body erupts in an inexplicable metamorphosis and it becomes clear that his modifications were much more involved and esoteric than simple memory loss.
+Lots of blood, pus, vomit ensues from both and Himiko's memories eventually return.
+Meanwhile, Pinocchio’s head director, companied with his female secretary who spits out cherries into a bowl which he eats from, plots to kill him.

+Himiko pretends to help Pinocchio post-metamorphosis, but soon betrays him after struggling to feed him noodles.
+Instead, she forcefeeds him trash before shackling him to a pyramidal concrete block where she tortures him back at her place, companied with a partner (who was tasked by the head director to find Pinocchio).
+Pinocchio’s memories eventually return and he escapes, running through the streets at high-speed as crowds of horrified onlookers watch on.

+Meanwhile, Himiko teams up with Pinocchio's developers in attempt to put an end on his destructive reign.
+However, Pinocchio reaches to the factory outside, confronts his developers after the head director shouts at him to die, charging at the three at high speed before killing him by disembowelment and running off, leaving his horrified secretary and partner behind where she starts convulsing afterwards.
+Later, Pinocchio finds Himiko who she demands Pinocchio's death, commanding him to "tear off your face", but she tears off her face instead, revealing a large stone-ish head.
+In a blind rage, Pinocchio attacks her, ripping her head off from her shoulders and placing it over his own.
+The film concludes as Pinocchio is free from his prolonged agony and the two are hybridized into one.